 Looks beautiful, right?
 Add the meat to the pot.

-(You can skip the wine if you don't like it and use water instead of vegetable broth or beef broth)
+(You can skip the wine if you don't like it and use water instead of vegetable broth or beef/chicken broth)

-Season everything again with some salt and pepper if there is a need, and add some more thyme.
-Cover the crockpot with a lid and set it up on "High" for 5 hours.
+Season everything again with salt and pepper if necessary, and add more thyme.
+Cover the crockpot with a lid and set it on "High" for 5 hours.

 Notes and Tips